- Fun facts about the midnight sun in Iceland

-The further north you go in the country—such as to Akureyri or Isafjorour—the longer you'll find the days.
+The further north you go in the country—such as to Akureyri or Isafjordur—the longer you'll find the days.

-The effect makes experiencing time in Iceland a unique concept, unlike anywhere else.
+The effect makes experiencing time in Iceland a unique concept, unlike most places.

 The year’s shortest day (the winter solstice) is around December 21.

 The further north you go, the shorter the day.
 This means that you’ll experience different times for sunrise and sunset depending on where you are in Iceland.